Ig-88/Contrail-Builder/README.md

 "*vRouter is NOT PRESENT*" or other failure.
 - Packer does support vCenter/vSphere environments
 - The builder VM will build 1 Contrail-AIO.
+- If the initial build fails to install Contrail correctly **BUT** the packer build says that it completes and powered down the VM you can do 1 of 2 things:

+  * manually complete the install
+  * Reboot VM and rerun the Packer script.
-- The build manipulates IPtables on the Contrail-Builder VM via the `Contrail-post` ansible playbook.
+    * Rebooting is necessary because the build manipulates IPtables on the Contrail-Builder VM via the `Contrail-post` ansible playbook to complete the install.
+Rebooting will remove the IPtables NAT entries that prevent the installation of the necessary packages.

-In order to make this work, some information about your environment needs to be added/updated in the json (Contrail-AIO.json) config file.
+- In order to make this work, some information about your environment needs to be added/updated in the json config file (Contrail-AIO.json).

 * OpenStack = http://IP_address_YOU_provided_in_Step_4/horizon